christosbampis/VideoATLAS_release/README.md

 URL: http://live.ece.utexas.edu/research/quality/VideoATLAS_release.zip, 2017

-2)  C. G. Bampis and A. C. Bovik, "Learning to Predict Streaming Video QoE: Distortions, Rebuffering and Memory," Transactions on Image Processing, revised
+2)  C. G. Bampis and A. C. Bovik, "Learning to Predict Streaming Video QoE: Distortions, Rebuffering and Memory," Signal Processing: Image Communication, under review

+Please note that an arXiv version of the paper is available at: https://arxiv.org/pdf/1703.00633.pdf

 IN NO EVENT SHALL THE UNIVERSITY OF TEXAS AT AUSTIN BE LIABLE TO ANY PARTY FOR DIRECT, INDIRECT, SPECIAL, INCIDENTAL, OR CONSEQUENTIAL DAMAGES ARISING OUT OF THE USE OF THIS SOFTWARE AND ITS DOCUMENTATION, EVEN IF THE UNIVERSITY OF TEXAS AT AUSTIN HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
 THE UNIVERSITY OF TEXAS AT AUSTIN SPECIFICALLY DISCLAIMS ANY WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.
 THE SOFTWARE PROVIDED HEREUNDER IS ON AN "AS IS" BASIS, AND THE UNIVERSITY OF TEXAS AT AUSTIN HAS NO OBLIGATION TO PROVIDE MAINTENANCE, SUPPORT, UPDATES, ENHANCEMENTS, OR MODIFICATIONS.